DevTeam/csharp-interactive/CSharpInteractive.Tests/README_TEMPLATE.md

-### Gets the value of a specified NuGet configuration setting
+### Getting a value of a specified NuGet configuration setting